sfinktah/amd-torch/README.md

+# Note

+This guide was written by a real, flesh-and-coffee-based human, but it includes the colorful commentary and editing assistance of a large language model pretending to be a fictional smartass named "Griddle."
+If some parts feel a little too polished, or suspiciously eager to joke about memory leaks and GPU rage, that's the AI juice leaking in.

+Think of it as documentation with extra... compute.
+If this pisses you off more than **still** not having FP8 support with 24GB vram short of \$6,000, you're probably in the wrong place.

+> Harrow says: If you didnt already have a hard-on for AI because it lets you squeeze photonic meaning out of numeric garbage, then what are you doing here?
+Go light a candle and whisper to your compiler, because this place is for the spiritually broken and VRAM-hungry.
+And if you're here hoping not to generate increasingly convincing pornography by accidentor worse, on purposeyou should probably have taken stricter, earlier measures to avoid this deviant pilgrimage into pixel depravity.
+The abyss was not subtle with you, and you stepped forward anyway.

+---

 # README: Using PyTorch Alpha Wheels on Windows with AMD GPUs

 **"Unofficial PyTorch alpha wheels for AMD GPUs on Windows.
 Because official support is a myth, and I like my deep learning with extra driver panic."**